m-letourneur/splio-hw/README.md

     This requires a call StationInformation endpoint.
 It filters and consolidate data at the same time.
     - print the list of stations with both their name and the number of available bikes.

+## Data

+Dataset velib_dataset_c271c5d8-6b77-4557-845c-3b449863bbb0.txt.

+Compute:

+- the average number of available Velib’ per station and per day’s hour to know what is the best time to take a bike and in which station.
+- the average number of available docks per station and per day’s hour to know what is the best time to put a bike and in which station.
+- the Velib’ stations top 3 with the more available bikes per day

+The dataset contains rows of JSON.
+Looking at one row (`./data/row.json`), it seems we have the state of 10 Velib stations at a given point in time.programmatically